Cu Chi Experience

 * Visit with a local family to better understand local life, past and present

 What's included in this trip

 Please present your voucher to the local guide at the beginning of the trip.

 If you have your voucher, your booking is confirmed.
 We'll see you at the start point. <br /> Get in touch if you have any concerns or require more information via the email address or phone number (business hours only) on your voucher.

 Dress standards are conservative throughout Asia, especially outside major cities.
 To respect this and for your own comfort, we strongly recommend modest clothing.
 This means clothing that covers your shoulders and knees.
 Loose, lightweight, long clothing is both respectful and cool in the predominantly hot Asian climate.

 Children must be between 6 and 11 years of age inclusive.

-Leaving the hustle and bustle of Ho Chi Minh City behind we journey 2 ½ hours west towards the Cambodian border bound for the Cu Chi Tunnels.
-Before arriving at the tunnels visit some local friends and gain an insight into local life in the area, both past and present.
-Learn about their lives, culture and customs and get an insight into the recent past through local eyes.
+Journey 2.5 hours west towards the Cambodian border.
+Before arriving at the Cu Chi tunnels, we'll visit with some local friends and gain an insight into local life in the area, both past and present.
+Learn about their lives, culture, and customs and get an insight into the recent past through local eyes.

-Our local guide will take us on a fascinating trip around the Cu Chi Tunnels where we learn more about the conditions the people lived in, the hardships they faced and the amazing ingenuity employed to maintain life in the tunnels.
-We walk past huge bomb craters , evidence of the heavy bombing campaigns in the region during the Indochina conflict, discover hidden entrances right beneath your feet, wander past tiny little chimneys in the ground that dispersed smoke from the underground kitchens, sample some of the simple cuisine that local fighters would have survived on and have an opportunity to venture into the tunnels and explore the complex.
+Your local guide will take you on a fascinating tour of the Cu Chi tunnels, where you'll learn more about the conditions the people lived in, the hardships they faced, and the amazing ingenuity employed to maintain life in the tunnels.
+We walk past huge bomb craters - evidence of the heavy bombing campaigns in the region during the Indochina conflict, discover hidden entrances right beneath your feet, wander past tiny little chimneys in the ground that dispersed smoke from the underground kitchens, sample some of the simple cuisine that local fighters would have survived on, and have an opportunity to venture into the tunnels and explore the complex.